deadc0de6/dotdrop/README.md

 The home computer is running [awesomeWM](https://awesomewm.org/) and the office computer [bspwm](https://github.com/baskerville/bspwm).
-The *.xinitrc* file will therefore be different while still sharing some lines.
+The `~/.xinitrc` file will therefore be different while still sharing some lines.
-Dotdrop allows to store only one single *.xinitrc* file but to deploy different versions of it depending on where it is run from.
+Dotdrop allows to store only one single `.xinitrc` file but deploy different versions of it depending on where it is run from (for which *profile*: home or office).

-The following file is the dotfile stored in dotdrop containing [jinja2](http://jinja.pocoo.org/) directives for the deployment based on the profile used.
+Below is the `.xinitrc` file stored in dotdrop containing [jinja2](http://jinja.pocoo.org/) directives for the deployment based on the profile used.

 ```bash